kiedtl/finwe/doc/language.md

 // (There's no such syntax as &func, just for demonstration purposes)
 ```

-Non-empty quotes are required to specify an arity.
+- Non-empty quotes are required to specify an arity.
+- The type of a quote pointer on the stack is `@(Fn <arity>)`.
+- Quotes can be executed with the `do` core word.

 ## Wild blocks